The Admin Interface

 link on the left

-examples, flask and parameters
+examples, port and parameters

 buttons will take you to the corresponding files for the given configuration.
 The checkbox on the far left lets

-you can stop or restart a given NLI.
+you terminate or restart a given NLI.

 The Create page